ros2/ros2_documentation/source/Concepts/About-Quality-of-Service-Settings.rst

 * Liveliness

   * *Automatic*: the system will consider all of the node’s publishers to be alive for another “lease duration” when any one of its publishers has published a message.
-  * *Manual by node*: the system will consider all of the node’s publishers to be alive for another “lease duration” when any one of the node’s publishers manually asserts that it is still alive (via a call to the publisher API).
   * *Manual by topic*: the system will consider the publisher to be alive for another “lease duration” if it manually asserts that it is still alive (via a call to the publisher API).

 * Lease Duration